druwan/druwan-homepage/README.md

 My first attempt on creating a portfolio / personal website.

-It is build with React and NextJS, styled with Chakra-UI and hosted at vercel.
+It is built with React and NextJS, styled with Chakra-UI and hosted at vercel followed [Tutorial by devaslife](https://www.youtube.com/watch?v=bSMZgXzC9AA)

+Will most likely rebuild this at one point as I'm currently not satisfied with it.